-Resources, information, and guidelines provided by the most impacted states’ departments of health:
+Resources, information, and guidelines provided by the most impacted state departments of health:

 The current pandemic, like other public health crises, introduces new terminology.
-When words are clearly defined, we can all establish a common ground.
 We hope that by making this glossary available, we can facilitate the expeditious translation of coronavirus-related communications so that important information can reach the people who need it—fast.